 Writer, Teacher, Archaeologist

 Hello, please consider signing up for my monthly email newsletter here.
-At the very least, go look at the newsletter archives to see how to legally hack a parking meter.

 I am a writer, teacher and archaeologist.

 My writing has been published by the New York Times, Boston Globe, Orion Magazine, Brain, Child, and Cognoscenti, among others.
 You can use the Category pull-down menu on the upper right to find blogposts/articles by publication or subject.

 I have taught at various colleges in the Boston area, including Harvard, MassArt, UMass Boston, and Framingham State College.
 I have a profile on Academia.edu.

 Since 2011, I have been the Academic Director of the Clemente Course in the Humanities in the Dorchester neighborhood of Boston.
 I’ve also taught art history in the course since its inception in 2001.
 More about the course can be found on my Clemente Course page.